kjpgit/techdemo/lambda_dns_benchmark/README.md

   * A non-cacheable request ($randomuuid.somewhere.com) only does 40/sec per Lambda!
 (10k/sec total)  I used a route53 wildcard record for this test.

 Note that I had 2 automatically-created ENIs for the above test, so that still doesn't make sense.
-Documentation says each VPC ENI is only supposed to do 1k/sec.
+Documentation says each VPC ENI is only supposed to do 1k/sec, but I'm getting 5x that.

 Also, the /etc/resolv.conf in Lambda seems to use a 169.254.x resolver (which indicates a hypervisor is involved), instead of directly querying the VPC's resolver through the ENI.